mickknutson/spring_security_course/chapter03/chapter03.03/README.md

-# Chapter 03.01
+# Chapter 03.03

-## Custom Authentication
+## Creating a custom UserDetailsService Object
 This chapter is the chapter BASE and continues from the previous
 chapter section, from here, we build on top of this base.

 ## Tasks

->* Creating a custom UserContext
->* In this section we create a custom User Context with the SpringSecurityUserContext
+> * Create a new file named EventUserDetailsService.java
+> * Update the SecurityConfig.java to use new UserDetailsService
+> * remove all references to UserDetailsManager found in DefaultEventService.

+> * Execute/Run the updated code and test

 ---